Economy of the European Union: Currency

 Since 1992, the Maastricht Treaty sets out rigid economic and fiscal convergence criteria for the states joining the euro.
 Starting 1997, the Stability and Growth Pact has been started to ensure continuing economic and fiscal stability and convergence.

 Denmark is not a part of the eurozone due to its special opt-outs concerning the later joining of the euro.
-In contrast, Sweden can effectively opt out by choosing when or whether to join the European Exchange Rate Mechanism, which is the preliminary step towards joining.
-The remaining states are committed to join the euro through their Treaties of Accession.
+In contrast, the remaining states can effectively opt out by choosing when or whether to join the European Exchange Rate Mechanism, which is the preliminary step towards joining.
+They are, however, committed to join the euro by their Treaties of Accession.

-Starting with Greece in 2009, five of the 20 eurozone states have been struggling with a sovereign debt crisis, by many called the European debt crisis.
-All these states started reforms and got bailout packages (Greece, Republic of Ireland, Portugal, Spain, Cyprus).
+Starting with Greece in 2009, five of the 20 eurozone states have been struggling with a sovereign debt crisis, commonly called the European debt crisis.
+All these states started reforms and got bailout packages (Greece, Ireland, Portugal, Spain, Cyprus).
 As of 2015, all countries but Greece have recovered from their debt crisis.
 Other non-eurozone states also experienced a debt crisis and also went through successful bailout programmes, i.e. Hungary, Romania and Latvia (the latter before it joined the eurozone).